 One of the showrooms of Darco FBI | the inside and the outside connect here very directly

 Another visitor who was with us has his big exhibition in the OZM HAMMERBROOKLYN designed further: Darco FBI has joined the second part of Time will tell employed.
-As already from mir times mentioned, goes Darco here again a huge step further than in the old one OZM Art Space Gallery.
+As already from mir As mentioned, Darco goes a huge step further than in the old OZM Art Space Gallery.
 What he artistically implements there is simply exciting and breathtaking.
 In the long corridor of his exposition, a room-filling, grotto-like construct is created that combines graffiti writing, sculptures, canvases, and the properties of an installation.
 It will be cheerfully colorful, but also dark at the same time.
 Also Darco FBI uses different materials in this exhibition than last time.
 The new builds on the old and this crazy mix creates a fantastic walk-in work of art.

 Another exhibition space of "Qui vivra verra"